AustinCodingAcademy/PHPIntermediate/syllabus/02 Functions Arrays Strings.md

  */
 function mutateMutant(&$mutant)
 {
-    // The caller's copy of the variable will be mutated, and
+    // The caller's copy of the variable will be mutated
     $mutant .= 'but he is really Wolverine!';
 }
 ```